Russia in World War I: The ups and downs of the peasantry

 Peasants with their carriage going to market near Kamenka in the Penza government, c.
 1870.

 In a predominantly rural and agricultural society, the effects of the war were widely felt in the countryside.
 In 1913, a record year, the Russian Empire exported 13 million tons of grain.
 In 1914, the harvest was jeopardized by the mobilization of 800,000 farmers but remained on average.
 It rose again in 1915, fell in 1916 (to 79.6% of the 1909–1913 average), and rose again in 1917 (to 94.7% of the average).
-These figures conceal major regional disparities: Ukraine, southern Russiam and Siberia, with their surplus, had to feed the less fertile northern Russia and the army, massively deployed in the western regions.
+These figures conceal major regional disparities: Ukraine, southern Russia and Siberia, with their surplus, had to feed the less fertile northern Russia and the army, massively deployed in the western regions.
 In addition to mobilizing men, the army requisitioned horses (2.1 million between 1914 and 1917), while factories, mobilized to meet the army's needs, stopped producing agricultural machinery.

 A wounded soldier returning to the village, poster by Sergei Vinogradov, 1914.

 Food shortages were not due to poor harvests, but to disrupted trade: the Great Retreat of 1915 led to the loss of fertile provinces and displaced several million inhabitants (5.5 million according to Nicolas Werth) to the central and northern provinces, while army purchases led to rapid inflation.
 The government set up an army procurement system in 1915, and a central flour office in June 1916, but did not consider introducing rationing until September 1917.